ntunlpsg/ntunlpsg.github.io/content/project/Speech-act.md

 - A bi-directional LSTM for speech act recognition (theano, keras)
 - A global CRF model for thread-level inference (Matlab)
-- Tensorflow implementation of all the models in Journal version.
+- Tensorflow implementation of all the models presented in the Journal version.
+- Tensorflow implementation of all the models presented in the NAACL-HLT 2019 paper.
 - **A web demo**.

 ### Related publications
 - Shafiq Joty and Enamul Hoque.
-2016.
-Speech Act Modeling of Written Asynchronous Conversations with Task-Specific Embeddings and Conditional Structured Models.
+2016. *Speech Act Modeling of Written Asynchronous Conversations with Task-Specific Embeddings and Conditional Structured Models*.
 In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (ACL-2016) , Berlin, Germany. [[PDF](http://alt.qcri.org/~sjoty/paper/speech-act-acl-16.pdf)]

 ```